 С Infopad D Status bar

 Е MoveTool F Main section

+Menu bar The menus are displayed on the

-Menu bar The menus are displayed on the menu bar located near the top of the main window.
-For a description of the File, Database, Edit, Run, Window, Settings and Help menu refer to section "Menus" [> 105].
+The menus are displayed on the menu bar located near the top of the main window.
+For a description of the File, Database, Edit, Run, Window, Settings and Help menu refer to section "Menus" [▶ 106].